5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

 ### Controls
 #### Movement
-Look longer at the waypoints to teleport.
+Press the Button and look in the Direction you want to go.
 #### Mechanics
-Look longer on Objects to pick them up.
++ Press the Button while looking Objects to pick them up.
++ Press the Button to Release the Object.

 ## Dev-Platform
  + Windows 10 64 bit